 - During business hours: (Monday-Friday, 8 a.m-5 p.m.) the Office of Marketing and Communications at 717.691.6027.

 - During non-business hours: Campus Dispatch Office at 717.766.2511, who will contact the Director of Communications, or in her absence, the Director of Marketing and Communications, to coordinate any necessary arrangements.

 - While on campus, all members of the media must be escorted by a member of the Office of Marketing and and Communications or that office’s designee.
 (With the exception of journalists who are covering campus athletic events; athletics media relations are managed by the Department of Athletics.)

 - Members of the media are not permitted in student residences, classrooms, or other non-public areas of campus without explicit, prearranged permission from the Office of Marketing and Communications.

 - Media must display visible credential identification at all times and park in appropriate visitor parking areas or in areas designated by either the Office of Marketing and Communications or Campus Safety.

-- Questions regarding this policy should be referred to the Office of Marketing and Public Relations at 717.
+- Questions regarding this policy should be referred to the Office of Marketing and Communications at 717.
 691.6027.

 The presence of military recruiters on campus is governed by the College’s existing Military Recruiters Access Policy.